-The Drivers from Mars (or Saturn or somewhere other than Earth)
+The Drivers From Mars (or Saturn or Somewhere Other Than Earth)

-Entering the Martian Zone-or simply not of Earth
+Entering the Martian Zone

 This article will guide you through the list of out of this world drivers seen on the road by many Earth drivers, maybe even you.
 Since they can't be from Earth, they must be from Mars (I am clumping it all into one to keep it all simple).
 Join me as I lead you through the 'Martian Zone' of driving.

 Of course, this article is meant to be humorous and does not, in anyway, insult our Earth driver’s who certainly would not do any of the silly and ridiculous things listed here.

 We Begin Simply

 Drivers who 'can't' drive must be from another world entirely because they cannot possibly have learned to drive here on earth.
 These drivers (Martian drivers) seem to muddle through their time on the road hoping other drivers understand that they just don’t know the rules of the road.
 They don't even seem to know how to maneuver the car in which they travel.

 Silly of them to be on the road under these conditions, I agree; but can you imagine how awful it would be to be driving a car on the road and have no idea how to make the car do the things you need it to do?
 The sad part is, once they figure out how to work the car, they still have to figure out how to get where they are going.
 How sad for them!
 But, we must be honest with ourselves and admit that even though it is sad, it is also dangerous for those of us who know the rules of the road.